 That's one of the reasons that car accident injuy lawyers are so important.
 Our job is to be your advocate and fight the insurance company for a fair settlement - we get between the adjuster and you to protect you and handle the day-to-day work needed to settle (or if push comes to shove, prepare for trial).

 The second part of this lie is that many firms don't charge a 40% fee to handle a routine car accident case – most are 1/3 or 33-1/3%!
-At my firm (Loyd J. Bourgeois, LLC) we actually have a tiered fee in which we collect less if the case settles early (25% if settled before we have to file a lawsuit) and usually only collect our highest fee of if the case actually goes or gets close to going to trial.
+At my firm (Loyd J. Bourgeois, LLC), in many cases, we actually charge less than 40% (depending on the case and issues involved).

 Plus, if the insurance company has already given you an offer – we don’t take a fee on the amount they offered in writing.
 So- really, there is no risk to you to have an attorney involved in your case.